sixeyed/docker-windows-workshop/backend-async-messaging.md

 ## Let's just check that

-To be sure, let's make sure the datahas really been saved in the database.
+To be sure, let's make sure the data has really been saved in the database.

 .exercise[
     - Check the new data is there in the SQL container: